laninsky/comparing_monolithic_UCE_fastas/utilities/README.md

 done;
 ```

-# Whittling the probes fasta file down to only these loci
+# Whittling the probes fasta file down to only a subset of loci